jackiehjm/stx-docs/doc/source/dist_cloud/failure-prior-to-the-installation-of-n+1-load-on-a-subcloud.rst

 -   The /home/sysadmin directory on the subcloud is too large

-If you encounter any of the above errors, use the following procedure to fix
+If you encounter any of the above errors, follow this procedure to retry the orchestrated upgrade after addressing the cause of failure:
-it:

 .. rubric:: |proc|